Pre-Diabetes Info Center

 Acanthosis nigricans (AN) is (usually) a benign skin condition typically characterized by hyperpigmentation (darkening of skin pigment) often accompanied by a velvety change in texture of the skin that is affected.

-Acanthosis nigricans is often seen in obese patients with insulin resistance which is often associated with pre-diabetes and type 2 diabetes.
+Acanthosis nigricans is often seen in obese patients with insulin resistance and is often associated with pre-diabetes and type 2 diabetes.

 If you see changes in skin color or texture it is important to see your doctor.
-A dermatologist may be able to diagnose acanthosis nigricans, but to diagnose insulin resistance you should see an endocrinologist.
+A dermatologist may be able to diagnose acanthosis nigricans, but to diagnose insulin resistance or another underlying metabolic medical condition (including polycystic ovarian syndrome or pre-diabetes or type 2 diabetes) that could be causing skin changes you should see an endocrinologist.

 Picture of acanthosis nigricans on the elbow